TheGoodlike13/liberty_or_death/README.md

 Immediately none of the classes they use in their example are present.
 Thankfully, [#mr_baeldung](#mr_baeldung) comes to the rescue!
 After adding the 'javax.servlet-api' dependency, it compiles.
-For the record, I coped the maven XML into the gradle file, and it was automatically formatted!
+For the record, I copied the maven XML into the gradle file, and it was automatically formatted!
 I did have to set 'implementation' instead of 'compile' myself, but still, that's pretty neat.

 However, the follow-up step asks me to package things into a 'war'.